Power in some Kentucky tornado-stricken areas may take months to restore as attention turns to recovery - KTVZ

 Short and long-term FEMA recovery teams are in Kentucky, Dossett said.
 The agency has begun the “blue tarp process” of covering damaged homes and is also in the process of debris removal, he added.

 Two teams from FEMA will work Wednesday to assess storm damage in Arkansas, Gov. Asa Hutchinson said.
-At least 300 structures were impacted by the storms, he said, with 61 “totally destroyed.”
+At least 300 structures were impacted by the storms, he said, with 61 destroyed.

-President Joe Biden is expected to arrive in Kentucky on Wednesday to meet with victims and survey the damage, the White House said.
+President Joe Biden is expected to visit Kentucky on Wednesday to meet with victims and survey the damage, the White House said.

 The President will ensure “that we’re doing everything to deliver assistance as quickly as possible to impacted areas to support recovery efforts,” press secretary Jen Psaki said Tuesday.
 “He wants those on the ground to know the federal government is there to provide whatever support is needed for them.”